Nampallyvenkatbabu/Learnings/leetcode/SQL/0176-second-highest-salary/README.md

 ## How I approached it

-I find the second highest salary by taking the max of all salaries that are less than the highest salary, which I get with a subquery.
-My first idea was to sort all salaries and pick the second one, but that does not work because salaries are not unique.
-Using a subquery to find the highest salary first makes this work.

-**How I got there:** I noticed that I need to find the highest salary first, so I can exclude it from the rest of the salaries.
-Then I can take the max of the remaining salaries, which will be the second highest.
-I used a subquery to find the highest salary.
+The most efficient way to solve this problem in modern SQL (MySQL 8+) is to use **ROW_NUMBER()**, which assigns ranks to salaries and lets us directly select the Nth highest.
+However, LeetCode’s environment runs on an older MySQL version that does not support window functions or `LIMIT` inside `IN` subqueries.
+Because of these restrictions, I used the universally supported `< MAX(salary)` fallback.

+**Steps I followed:**
 1. Find the highest salary with a subquery.
-2. Select all salaries that are less than the highest salary.
+2. Exclude it from the rest of the salaries.
-3. Take the max of these salaries, which will be the second highest.
+3. Take the max of the remaining salaries, which will be the second highest.

-**Pattern to remember:** When I need to find the second highest or second smallest of something, I can find the highest or smallest first, then find the highest or smallest of the rest.
+**Pattern to remember:**
+- Use `ROW_NUMBER()` for efficiency in modern SQL (2nd to Nth highest).
+- Use `LIMIT + OFFSET` if supported.
+- Fall back to `< MAX(salary)` when restricted by older MySQL versions.

-**Watch out for:** If there is only one unique salary, this will return null, which is correct, but I need to make sure my query handles this case.
+**Watch out for:**
+If there is only one unique salary, the query correctly returns `NULL`.

 ## Solution